 Consultation with Brian Shilhavy

-Brian Shilhavy is the founder and owner of Healthy Traditions, Inc. originally incorporated as Tropical Traditions, Inc. in 2002.
+Brian Shilhavy is the founder and owner of Healthy Traditions, Inc. originally incorporated as Tropical Traditions, Inc. in 2002, an ecommerce food business that is now in its 22nd year.

 He is also the Managing Editor, Founder and owner of Health Impact News (and associated websites in the Health Impact News network through Sophia Media, LLC).